 Hiring Leaders and visionaries can be a daunting task but it doesn’t necessarily have to be.
 Through meticulous pre-screening and a targeted approach, Employ by Sparklehood reduces the time-to-hire significantly.
 The process aims to present you with a shortlist of well-qualified candidates, streamlining the recruitment journey and enabling you to make strategic hires more time-efficiently.

-FAQ: Understanding Relieving Letters and Experience Letters
+FAQs: Understanding Relieving Letters and Experience Letters

 1. What should I do if my employer refuses to provide a relieving letter or an experience letter?